What are “Pro” scooters?

 Fuzion Z300 Complete Pro scooter

-The Z300 comes with Chromoly steel handlebars which measure 22 inches in width and are 23 inches tall.
-Therefore, it’s quite a tall scooter to use but pros seem to love it.
-The modernized double clamp keeps everything together along with custom metal core wheels, comfortable hand grips and more things of this nature.
+The Z300 boasts Chromoly steel handlebars that are 22 inches wide and 23 inches tall, making it a tall scooter to ride.
+However, pro riders seem to favor it.
+The modernized double clamp securely holds everything together, along with custom metal core wheels, comfortable hand grips, and other high-quality components.

 Fuzion Z250 Complete Pro scooter

-The reason the second scooter on this list is also a Fuzion is that they have done a great job establishing themselves on the entry/intermediate level market.
-Since the sport is growing in popularity every day, more and more people are coming into it and find themselves in need of a good, safe scooter to use.
+The reason why the second scooter on this list is also a Fuzion is that they have established themselves remarkably well in the entry-level to intermediate market.
+With the sport gaining popularity every day, an increasing number of individuals are getting into it and searching for a good and secure scooter to ride.

-The Z250, along with its better cousin from above, is in the category of safe scooters which target the suburban parents who want to please their children.
-The colors and themes for both of them are not polarizing enough to make a specific customer group want to buy them and yet look good enough for beginner pro riders.
+The Z250, along with its superior counterpart mentioned above, falls into the category of safe scooters that target suburban parents looking to please their kids.
+Both models’ colors and themes aren’t divisive enough to appeal to a particular customer group, yet they look appealing enough for novice pro riders.

-Regardless of the similarities, there are also a few differences between the two models.
-Z250 comes with a smaller deck which measures about 4.25 inches in width and 19.5 inches in length.
-The handlebars are also quite different, as the ones from Z250 do not come with support underneath the crossbar.
+Despite the similarities, there are a few notable differences between the two models.
+The Z250 has a smaller deck, measuring approximately 4.25 inches in width and 19.5 inches in length.
+Moreover, the handlebars are quite distinct from those of the other model, lacking support beneath the crossbar.

-However, components like the metal core wheels and grips are still there and rank high among the entry-level elite scooter industry products.
+Nevertheless, components like the metal core wheels and grips remain intact, ranking high among the industry’s elite entry-level scooters.